SAP-archive/teched2021-DAT160/README.md

 1. Downloads on a monthly basis the weather stations
 2. Downloads on weekly basis the weather stations

-What needs to be done is to map to each device the nearest weather station.
+What needs to be done, is to map to each device to the nearest weather station.

 Subsequently we like to collect further data as the

 * **services** table containing the repair services SenDi had to do for the devices and
 * past **weather data** measured near to the devices.

+Finally we like to merge all data into one data model with the Data Flow engine of SAP Data Warehouse Cloud.